-Where a programme contains elements of WBL/PL experience, the instruments of assessment must still be approved by the external examiner.
+Where a programme contains elements of work-based learning (WBL)/ placement learning (PL) experience, the instruments of assessment must still be approved by the external examiner.
 Assignments and assessments connected with WBL/PL should be properly considered by the academic programme team and the appropriate external examiners and there should be consideration of parity of assessment with the University based route where this exists.

-The award of credit for WBL/PL will be confirmed by subject panels and will involve external examiners who should comment on WBL/PL in their annual reports.
-When appointing external examiners, it is important that they are fully aware of the extent of WRL/PL within the portfolio of modules that they are being assigned to and what their input to these modules is expected to involve.
+The award of credit for WBL/PL will be confirmed by SABs and will involve external examiners who should comment on WBL/PL in their annual reports.
+When appointing external examiners, it is important that they are fully aware of the extent of WBL/PL within the portfolio of modules that they are being assigned to and what their input to these modules is expected to involve.

-3.10 Subject Panels
+3.10 Module Amendments